rtv/Stage/README.txt

 [gzipped postscript](http://robotics.stanford.edu/~gerkey/research/final_papers/icar03-player.ps.gz),
 [pdf](http://robotics.stanford.edu/~gerkey/research/final_papers/icar03-player.pdf)

 Please help us keep track of what's being used out there by correctly naming the Player/Stage components you use.
 Player used on its own is called "Player".
 Player and Stage used together are referred to as "the Player/Stage system" or just "Player/Stage".
-When libstage is used without Player, it's just called "Stage".
+When Stage is used without Player, it's just called "Stage".
+When the Stage library is used to create your own custom simulator, it's called "libstage" or "the Stage library".
 When Player is used with its 3D ODE-based simulation backend, Gazebo, it's called Player/Gazebo.
 Gazebo without Player is just "Gazebo".
 All this software is part of the "Player Project".

 Support
 -------